-- i.
-The CAO or educational director has appropriate academic administrative experience and competence necessary to lead and manage educational offerings in a distance education environment. - ii.
-The CAO or educational director possesses academic credentials that are appropriate for the leadership, supervision, and oversight of faculty, curriculum design, and student achievement expectations.
+- 1. The CAO or education director has appropriate academic administrative experience and competence necessary to lead and manage educational offerings in a distance education environment. - 2.
+The CAO or education director possesses academic credentials that are appropriate for the leadership, supervision, and oversight of faculty, curriculum design, and student achievement expectations.